lgpcappiello/lgpcappiello.github.io/_posts/2021-02-20-Meet-the-Rescues.md

 ### Big and Little Turtle

-These came home with me (as tiny babies) from Chinatown in Los Angeles circa 2014.
+Two red-eared sliders came home with me (as tiny babies) from Chinatown in Los Angeles circa 2014.
 The friend I'd gone to LA with passed away unexpectedly in 2017 and they're a sweet reminder of her.

-They're not very photogenic.